brunojssousa/conflict/README.md

-# conflict
+# Conflict
-Exercise to solve conflict
+This is an exercise to solve conflicts in git and github.